MingSun-Tse/smilelogging/README.md

 python main.py --debug
 ```
 This will save all the logs in `Debug_Dir`, instead of `Experiments` (`Experiments` is expected to store the *formal* experiment results).
-- In the above, we use `global print; print = logger.print`.
-Overwriting the default python print func may not be a good practice, a better way may be `logprint = logger.print`, and use it like `logprint('Test accuracy: %.4f' % test_acc)`.
-This will print the log to a txt file at path `log/log.txt`.

 ## TODO